Make an Impact

-The Veteran Executive Students at Darden (VESD) serves the Executive MBA community as an affinity group by leveraging former and current military experiences to enhance career opportunities and foster camaraderie within the entire Darden Community.
+The Darden Executive Veterans (DEV) serves the Executive MBA community as an affinity group by leveraging former and current military experiences to enhance career opportunities and foster camaraderie within the entire Darden Community.

 In addition to supporting veterans in the Executive MBA Program, the organization's programming touches upon a variety of veteran-related topics, including advising others on what it means to hire and work with a vet.

 Though not yet official and formally organized, there are a number of groups that are in the process including:

 Executive MBA Student Association

 The Executive MBA Student Association (ESA) serves as the leadership board for all Executive MBA students.
 The mission of ESA is to foster a sense of community and culture within the student body and serve as a liaison between the students, faculty, and program.

 - Executive Vice President: Sarah Boschung